Tularosa Basin: History

 The native grasslands in the Tularosa Basin were able to support large herds in the wet years of the 1880s.
-When the Americans first started running cattle, in some places, the native perennial bunchgrasses grew 'as high as a horse's shoulder' - 1.0–2.5 m depending on species.
-One cowboy estimated in 1889 that 85,000 head were mustered within the basin, but said that was "far too heavy a burden for the range" - or beyond its carrying capacity.
+When the Americans first started running cattle, in some places the native perennial bunchgrasses grew 'as high as a horse's shoulder' - 1.0–2.5 m depending on species.
+One cowboy estimated in 1889 that 85,000 head were mustered within the basin, but said that was "far too heavy a burden for the range"—beyond its carrying capacity.
 Severe drought followed for years, and the grassland pastures never recovered from the overgrazing, which continued in many instances for 75 years or more and caused top-soil erosion and desertification.
 Even within the White Sands Missile Range, where cattle grazing was eliminated in 1945, the effects from the 1890–1945 period of overgrazing can still be seen nearly everywhere.
-Many areas that were historically known to be rich perennial grasslands are now xeric desert shrublands, with creosote bush—(Larrea tridentata) predominating.
+Many areas that were historically known to be rich perennial grasslands are now xeric desert shrublands, with creosote bush (Larrea tridentata) predominating.